shirtsgroup/potatohead/README.md

 #### Multiple Topology REXEE (MT-REXEE)

-Here's the [preprint of the MT-REXEE study](https://arxiv.org/abs/2408.11038)!
+Here's the [preprint](https://arxiv.org/abs/2408.11038) and [final published version](https://pubs.acs.org/doi/full/10.1021/acs.jctc.4c01268) of the MT-REXEE work!
 The current code can be found at the [MT-REXEE itHub Repository](https://github.com/ajfriedman22/MT-REXEE).

 #### Context of combining methods in enhanced sampling.